Zenox2003/DND-Choose-Your-Adventure/readme/dnd-readme.md

 I choose this project because I enjoy story telling and play lots of Dungeon & Dragons in my free time.
 I love the aspect of creating a story with multiple options depending on what the person playing wants to do.

 # How to play
 You pick the options that are presented on the screen to venture further in and progress through the story.
+Read and think about the options given to you and pick accordingly to either make the right or wrong choices.

 # Play the game!
 [DND-Choose-Your-Adventure](https://zenox2003.github.io/DND-Choose-Your-Adventure/)